xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 !!! tip
     Dropwizard bundles, registered like this will be visible on guicey reports.

-You can use dropwizard bundles as before, you just will not be able to register guice modules or use other guicey features from them (usually dropwizard bundles used for existing dropwizard modules integration).
+You can use dropwizard bundles as before if you don't need to register guice modules or use other guicey features from them.
+Usually dropwizard bundles used when required integration already implemented as dropwizard bundle (3rd parties).